vzerkin/CINDA-Archive/README.md

 # CINDA - Computer Index of Nuclear Reaction Data
 _by V.Zerkin, IAEA, 2005-2024_

+CINDA is product of International Network of Nuclear Reaction Data Centres (NRDC).

 ### Content

 - CINDA contains bibliographic references to measurements, calculations, reviews, and evaluations